 After studying the salmon lifecycle and environmental impacts on salmon, students will get a firsthand experience raising salmon from the egg stage until their release in a local stream.
 The goal is to inspire students to consider ways to help protect salmon.

 Lake Stevens School District

 - Hillcrest Elementary, Darlene Moe, 3rd grade

-Students will take a field trip to the Adopt a Stream Foundation to learn about our local ecosystem and the importance of water conservation.
-They will, in turn, become more aware about how they use water and what they can do to keep our water clean.
+Students will take a field trip to the Adopt a Stream Foundation to learn about our ecosystem, the life of a salmon, the importance of water conservation and how each of us has a positive or negative impact on our local waters.
+Students will, in turn, become more aware about how they use water and what they can do to keep our water clean.